petarjs/jspolice/content/post/free-course-on-starting-your-own-blog-simple-programmer.md

 +++
 date = "2016-07-14T00:41:03+02:00"
-title = "Free Course on Starting Your Own Blog - SimpleProgrammer" description = "Going through this course felt like watching a TV Show on Netflix." image = "create-blog-course.jpg" type = "post"
+title = "Free Course on Starting Your Own Blog" description = "Going through this course felt like watching a TV Show on Netflix." image = "create-blog-course.jpg" type = "post"